My wife and I did not come from boating families, so when we decided it would be fun to get into boating, we started from scratch.

 Pontoons are made of quality aluminum, so they dent much easier than they tear.
 If you commonly boat at a lake or river with rocks or shallow areas, you can just expect that sooner or later, you will get a hole in the hull.
 With pontoon boats, it’s much less likely to happen, and usually cheaper to fix when it does (because you don’t have to fix the gel coat).

 Also, pontoon boats sit high in the water and high on a trailer.
 I’ve damaged the lower on an outboard when I forgot to trim up the engine when trailering.
-On a pontoon boat, it’s good practice to trim up when trailering, but there is usually so much clearance that even if you forget you wouldn’t even come close to dragging your lower up the ramp.
+On a pontoon boat, it’s good practice to trim up when trailering, but there’s usually so much clearance, even if you forget you wouldn’t even come close to dragging your lower up the ramp.

-Another thing that makes pontoons easy to use an maintain is cleanup after an outing on the water.
+Another advantage that makes pontoons easy to use and maintain is cleanup after an outing on the water.
 The ski boat guys have to towel off their boats after every use, because water spots on the gelcoat paint are very difficult to remove.
 Pontooners can just trailer and drive away.
-Nice to just be able to pack up after a day on the water when everyone is tired and ready for grub.
+It’s nice to simply pack up after a day on the water when everyone’s tired and ready for grub.

 Even if you aren’t terribly handy, a boat renovation is a great do-it-yourself project that will allow you to do what you can, and take the rest into the repair shop for the mechanical/electric parts.
 Pontoon boat forums are full of before/afters of some horrible boats turning into real beauties.

 Also, unlike ski boats where owners commonly want to upgrade to the latest and greatest model, most pontoon boat owners are content keeping their rigs for a much longer time.
-While pontoon boats are changing, they are more customizable after the fact, so there is less need to buy a whole new boat.
+While pontoon boats are changing (look at tritoons), they’re more customizable after the fact, so there is less need to buy a whole new boat.

-Then, in dry clothes, you can have a full barbecue right on the boat.
+Then, in dry clothes, you can have a full barbecue right on the boat and serve your passengers.
 Some pontooners even install a fire pit right in the deck of the playpen.
-Spending a day on just about any pontoon boat makes you feel like an instant millionaire–and you don’t have to spend a ton of money on the fanciest pontoon boat to do that.
+Spending a day on just about any pontoon boat makes you feel like an instant millionaire—without spending tons of money on the fanciest pontoon boat to do so.

 With little kids, I feel like a pontoon boat is much safer because there are fewer “don’t go there” areas on the boat.
-They are fenced in with high side rails so they are less likely to fall out of the boat.
+They’re fenced in with high side rails so they’re less likely to fall out of the boat.
+(Still, you need proper PFDs.)

-Pontoon boats are also quite safe because they are huge and heavy.
-This makes them easy to drive because they are very unlikely to flip.
+Pontoon boats are also quite safe because they’re huge and heavy.
+This makes them easy to drive because they’re very unlikely to flip.
 With the max speed of many pontoon boats being around 28mph, and with the turn radius not being overly tight, you could probably make a hard turn at full speed and not come anywhere close to flipping the boat (though I would not recommend testing this theory for obvious reasons).

 There are dangers to pontoon boats.
-In very rough water, they don’t do well because the bow has a tendency to plow into waves, which can cause capsizing, but only if you’re foolish enough to stay out on the water during a storm or in high winds.
+In very rough water, they don’t do well because the bow has a tendency to plow into waves, which can cause capsizing, but only if you’re foolish enough to stay out on the water during storms and high winds.
 In general, US Coast Guard statistics show that pontoons are significantly safer as a class.

 If you are new to boating, this may seem like a minor benefit, but if you’ve been boating for any amount of time you know how nice it is to have ample storage on the boat.